avocado-framework/avocado/docs/source/guides/user/chapters/concepts.rst

 Simple
 ~~~~~~

-Any executable in your box.
-The criteria for PASS/FAIL is the return code of the executable.
+Any executable file can serve as a test.
+The criteria for PASS/FAIL is
-If it returns 0, the test PASSes, if it returns anything else, it FAILs.
+the return code of the executable.
+If it returns 0, the test PASSes,
+if it returns anything else, it FAILs.

 Python unittest
 ~~~~~~~~~~~~~~~